When it comes to figuring out the best way to find a job, there are nearly as many opinions as there are job seekers and headhunters.

-Once you know what you want, you’ve cleaned up your resume, etc., and you’ve reached out to people, the next best way to find a new job is to take time to do some research on companies you’re interested in.
-Checking out a company’s Glassdoor profile will help you a feel for company culture, a preview of the company’s preferred interview questions, and an idea of what salary to expect.
+Once you know what you want, cleaned up your resume and you’ve reached out to people, the next best way to find a new job is to take time to do some research on companies you’re interested in.
+Checking out a company’s Glassdoor profile will help you a feel for company culture.
+Additionaly you’ll get a preview of the company’s preferred interview questions, and an idea of what salary to expect.

 When you’ve found a handful of companies that seem like a good fit, apply!
 It may seem like a lot of up-front work, but this will help your chances to get interviewed and ultimately selected for a job.

 7. Treat Job-Hunting Like a Job